tjaeggi/btw2201_databases/docs/le12/ApacheCassandraTutorial.md

 ### Keep Data in Sync Using `BATCH` Statements

-Due to the duplication, you need to take care to keep data consistent.
-In Cassandra, you can do that by using `BATCH` statements that give you an all-at-once guarantee, also called atomicity.
+Due to the duplication, you need to take care to **keep data consistent**.
+In Cassandra, you can do that by using `BATCH` statements that give you an all-at-once guarantee, also called *atomicity*.

 This might sound like a lot of work, and yes, it is a lot of work!
 If you have a table schema with many relationships, you will have more work compared to a normalized table schema.